QuiiBz/sherif/README.md

 #### `unordered-dependencies` ❌

-Dependencies should be ordered alphabetically to prevent complex diffs when installing a new dependency.
+Dependencies should be ordered alphabetically to prevent complex diffs when installing a new dependency via a package manager.

 ## Credits